New UAW leader already has issues with Detroit automakers - KESQ

 AP Auto Writer

 DETROIT (AP) — The new president of the United Auto Workers union isn’t happy with Detroit’s three automakers.
-Shawn Fain, who took office in March, listed grievances with Stellantis, General Motors and Ford in a wide-ranging talk Friday with reporters.
+Shawn Fain took office in March and on Friday listed grievances with Stellantis, General Motors and Ford in a wide-ranging talk with reporters.
 The disputes surely will become part national contract talks between the union and the auto companies that will begin this summer.
-Agreements with all three expire on Sept.
-14, and bargaining is expected to be contentious.
+Agreements with all three expire on September 14, and bargaining is expected to be contentious.